 St-Dizier (Hte Marne, France);

 X.2000; pict.
 M. Chartier

 was presented to the public in 1949 and was an instant success because it was a

 major improvement in a time when bicycles ruled the roads.

-The national custom requires the appropriate colour choice.
-Find f.e.
+the national custom requires the appropriate colour choice.
+See f.e.

 XI.2000; pict.
 M. Chartier

 Les Echets (N93, France);